Dr. Robert M. Doroghazi Eagle Scout Award

 - No convictions aside from minor traffic offense.
 NO EXCEPTIONS.
 Finalists must agree to a background check.

 There will be 3 Awards of $10,000 each.
 The award can be received only once.
 There is no limitation on the number of times you can apply.
-Applications are available in June of each year.
+Applications are available here, please do not mail prior to June 1st.

 Jacob K. Dey